mathisonian/awesome-visualization-research/README.md

 ## Research Methods

 - [Process and Pitfalls in Writing Information Visualization Research Papers](http://www.cs.ubc.ca/labs/imager/tr/2008/pitfalls/pitfalls.pdf) - an overview of different types of information visualization papers, and common problems that researchers face

+## Scientific Visualization

+- [Principles of high-dimensional data visualization in astronomy](http://projects.iq.harvard.edu/files/seamlessastronomy/files/heidelberg_ag.pdf) - this paper by Alyssa Goodman gives a good introduction to the concept of "linked views" (with the relevant history), and great more contemporary examples from domain sciences

 ## Systems, Toolkits, and Libraries